StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/no_internet/agent_install.md

 # Now copy images to the air-gapped environment, for example using scp or sftp.
 Also copy the stackstate_agent_images.txt file

-# On a computer inside the air-gapped environment load, retag and push the images, this uses registry.acme.com:5000 as the internal registry
+# On a computer inside the air-gapped environment load, re-tag and push the images, this uses registry.acme.com:5000 as the internal registry
 while read image; do
   name=$(echo "$image" | cut -d'/' -f3)
   target_image="registry.acme.com:5000/stackstate/$name"